fatiando/website/contact/index.md

 ## <i class="fas fa-microphone-alt"></i> Video calls

-We meet up weekly to discuss project development and share updates.
+We meet up every two weeks to discuss project development and share updates.
-**Everyone is welcome to participate!**
-Dates and connection details are in the [fatiando/community][notes] repository.
+**Everyone is welcome to participate!** Dates and connection details are in the [fatiando/community][notes] repository.

 [fatiando-channel]: https://mattermost.softwareunderground.org/swung/channels/fatiando